What I Need to Know

 The City of Canterbury Bankstown has two Domestic Violence Liaison Committees working for our community, providing services to women, children or families where domestic violence is identified.
 Meetings provide the opportunity for networking and sharing information about services, trends, training opportunities, community education and raising the awareness of the impact of violence on the lives of women and children.
 These are all key areas each committee takes a leadership role in.
 They are also involved in various community awareness campaigns, including White Ribbon Day.

-For more information, contact Council's Community Development Officer Crime Prevention, Dr. Pota Forrest-Lawrence, on 9707 9471.
+For more information, contact Council's Community Development Officer Crime Prevention on 9707 9471.